 Green investing is the practice of investing in companies or projects focused on business sectors such as renewable energy, clean water, alternative transportation, eco-friendly consumer products, and sustainable food.
-It doesn’t matter if we have hundreds, thousands, or millions of dollars, we can all participate in green investing.
+It doesn’t matter if you have hundreds, thousands, or millions of dollars, you can participate in green investing.

 New Year’s Resolution

 My spouse and I had been talking about greening our retirement investments for a few years but hadn’t taken any action to move the ball forward.
 Greening our investments seemed a daunting task.
 As the daily money handler, family record keeper, and a former project manager, a green investing project would naturally land on my plate, at least as far as leading the effort.
 I admit I wasn’t jumping up and down volunteering to take on the project.

 As 2013 rolled to a close, we reviewed the green projects we had completed and considered which ones to put our list for 2014.
 Green investing came up, again.
 It was time to either tackle it or acknowledge green investing just wasn’t a priority for us.
 We decided 2014 was the year.
 I agreed to act as the green investing project manager.

 I opted to make greening our retirement investments my New Year’s resolution.
 Last week I wrote a post entitled A New Take on the Top 10 New Year’s Resolutions for 2014 in which I proposed we each commit to one personal goal and a companion goal to benefit the greater good.
 I figured I’d better walk my own talk so added a companion goal that we’ll contribute to a green project, nonprofit, or social business.